josephburgess/nvumi/README.md

 2. Type your natural language expression(s) (e.g., `20 inches in cm`) in insert mode

-3. Press `<CR>` (Enter) in normal mode and the buffer will attempt to evaluate all non-empty lines at once
+3. Press `<CR>` (Enter) in normal mode and the buffer will attempt to evaluate all non-empty, non-commented lines at once

 4. Running the command `:help nvumi` opens the manual